elear-solutions/cocosdk/cocodevicesdk/examples/c/device-app-boilerplate/README.md

 It is a CLI application to act as boilerplate for building a device app using COCO Device SDK.
 It demonstrates the following:
 - Onboarding the device onto the COCO Network
 - Adding an illumination sensor as a resource to the device
-- Publishing attribute updates for the illumination sensor
+- Publishing attribute updates for the illumination sensor for every 2 Sec

 ## Build on host machine
 ```